A key to weathering – and potentially profiting from – a market correction is planning and implementation.

 - The Downside.
 Potential losses are magnified just like gains.
 There is potential to lose more than what you originally allocated to the trade.
 In addition, when you’re borrowing money from the brokerage, you have to pay interest which can reduce profits and add to losses.

-Investors should consider the investment objectives, charges, expense, and unique risk profile of an Exchange Traded Fund (ETF) carefully before investing.
-The prospectus contains this and other information and should be read carefully before investing.
-An ETF prospectus must be obtained from the issuer.
+Investors should consider the investment objectives, charges, expense, and unique risk profile of an exchange-traded fund (ETF) before investing.
+A prospectus contains this and other information about the fund and may be obtained online or by contacting Scottrade.
+The prospectus should be read carefully before investing.

 All investing involves risk.
-The value of your investment will fluctuate over time and you may gain or lose money.
+The value of your investment may fluctuate over time, and you may gain or lose money.

 Margin trading involves interest charges and risks, including the potential to lose more than deposited or the need to deposit additional collateral in a falling market.
-Scottrade’s margin agreement is available at scottrade.com, or through a Scottrade branch office, and contains the Margin Disclosure Statement and information on our lending policies, interest charges, and the risks associated with margin accounts.
+Scottrade’s margin agreement is available online or by contacting Scottrade, and contains the Margin Disclosure Statement and information on our lending policies, interest charges, and the risks associated with margin accounts.

 Options involve risk and are not suitable for all investors.
-Detailed information on our policies and the risks associated with options can be found in Scottrade's Options Application and Agreement, Brokerage Account Agreement, and by downloading the Characteristics and Risks of Standardized Options booklet.
-You can also order a copy of the booklet by phone at 1-888-OPTIONS or obtain a copy at a Scottrade branch office.
-Market volatility, volume, and system availability may impact account access and trade execution.
-Consult with your tax advisor for information on how taxes may affect the outcome of these strategies.
-Keep in mind profit will be reduced or loss worsened, as applicable, by the deduction of commissions and fees.
+Detailed information on our policies and the risks associated with options can be found in the Scottrade® Options Application and Agreement, Brokerage Account Agreement, by downloading the Characteristics and Risks of Standardized Options and Supplements (PDF) from The Options Clearing Corporation, or by requesting a copy by contacting Scottrade.
+Supporting documentation for any claims will be supplied upon request.

 More Articles & Insights